elchris/data-importer/README.md

 php ./data-importer.phar tests/AAA1-Customers.csv
 ```

-- Output an error if the filepath passed in as and argument to the script does not exist.
+- Output an error if the filepath passed in as an argument to the script does not exist.

 ## Customer Notes
 - A unique, single column, primary key that is independent from the customer number is required.